-8. Htmldoc allows you to produce user manuals of your knowledgebase.
-You can purchase this as a plugin.
+• Htmldoc allows you to produce user manuals of your knowledgebase.
+You can purchase Htmldoc as a plugin.

-If this is disabled, it means that it hasn't been installed.
-If this is failed or error, details of the error will be provided.
+If the status is disabled, Htmldoc hasn't been installed.
+If the status is failed or error, details of the error will be provided.

-If this is passed then you should be able to export your kb to PDF and/or HTML.
+If this is passed then you should be able to export your knowledgebase as a PDF document and/or as HTML.

 See enable exporting to PDF for setup and requirements.

-9. Scheduled tasks tells you if your cron jobs are set up properly.
+• Scheduled tasks tells you if your cron jobs are set up properly.

-If this is disabled, then you will not be able to schedule tasks or run reports and users will not be notified of changes they have subscribed to.
-Some admin tasks will also not
+If the status is disabled, then you will not be able to schedule tasks or run reports, and users will not be notified of changes they have subscribed to.
+Some admin tasks will also not run.

 Cron jobs are set up on the server.
 Click here for how to set them up.

-If this is error, then there is a problem in your setup and some tasks could not execute.
+If the status is error, then there is a problem in your setup and some tasks could not execute.
 Information about the problem will be listed with the error.

-If this is passed then your cron jobs have been set up properly and scheduled tasks should run.
+If the status is passed then your cron jobs have been set up properly and scheduled tasks should run.

-• This test is also run as a regular scheduled task.
+• This set of tests runs as a regularly scheduled task.
 If there is an error, the knowledgebase administrator is notified by email.

-Setup tests 39
+Setup tests 49